 - 1.37 The key controls for the annual statement of accounts are: - the authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of these affairs.
-In this authority, that officer is the Director of Finance - the authority's statement of accounts must be prepared in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom (CIPFA/LASAAC).
+In this authority, that officer is the Corporate Director Finance and Resources - the authority's statement of accounts must be prepared in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom (CIPFA/LASAAC).

-- 1.38 To select suitable accounting policies and to apply them consistently. - 1.39 To make judgments and estimates that are reasonable and prudent. - 1.40 To comply with the Code of Practice on Local Authority Accounting in the United Kingdom. - 1.41 To sign and date the statement of accounts, stating that it gives a true and fair view of the financial position of the authority at the accounting date and its income and expenditure for the year ended 31 March 20xx.

-1.42 To draw up the timetable for final accounts preparation and to advise staff and external auditors accordingly.
+- 1.38 To select suitable accounting policies and to apply them consistently. - 1.39 To make judgments and estimates that are reasonable and prudent. - 1.40 To comply with the Code of Practice on Local Authority Accounting in the United Kingdom. - 1.41 To sign and date the statement of accounts, stating that it gives a true and fair view of the financial position of the authority at the accounting date and its income and expenditure for the year ended 31 March 20xx. - 1.42 To draw up the timetable for final accounts preparation and to advise staff and external auditors accordingly.

-1.43 To comply with accounting guidance provided by the Director of Finance and to supply the Director of Finance with information when required.
+1.43 To comply with accounting guidance provided by the Corporate Director Finance and Resources and to supply the Corporate Director Finance and Resources with information when required.